-If Windows advises that the software is not certified, click:
+If Windows advises that the software is not certified, click: "Continue Anyway".

-"Continue Anyway".

 This only means that Microsoft has not licensed the software.
 Second party software is allowed and no harm will come to your computer.

 5) The first half of the installation is complete.
-The Hardware Wizard may need to make two passes.
+The Hardware Wizard must make two passes.